-What Can a Handyman Do in Tucson, Arizona?
+What Can a Handyman Do Without a License in Tucson, Arizona?

 In Arizona, most “handyman” work is regulated under the Arizona Registrar of Contractors (ROC).
 A handyman exemption exists for small jobs, but it is strictly limited to work where the total contract price (labor + materials) is under $1,000 and the work does not require a building permit.
 In Tucson (Pima County), you typically do not need a separate county business license, but you may need a City of Tucson business tax license and must still follow permitting rules for the type of work performed.